seia-soto/embeddable-wg/README.md

 [![Release](https://github.com/seia-soto/embeddable-wg/actions/workflows/build.yml/badge.svg)](https://github.com/seia-soto/embeddable-wg/actions/workflows/build.yml)

-This package includes bindings of embeddable-wg-library in wireguard-tools library for efficient calls to set up WireGuard devices.
+This library includes bindings of the embeddable-wg-library, allowing for efficient calls to set up WireGuard devices.

 See [Official WireGuard website](https://wireguard.com) and [wireguard-tools/contrib/embeddable-wg-library](https://git.zx2c4.com/wireguard-tools/tree/contrib/embeddable-wg-library) for more information.

-We support **g-libc and musl-libc based x86_64 and aarch64 systems on Linux**, and controls network interface via `ioctl`.
+We support **glibc- and musl-libc-based x86_64 and aarch64 systems on Linux** and control the network interface via `ioctl`.
 We provide the [direct bindings](#bindings) to embeddable-wg-library and [class wrappers](#class-wrappers) on it for easy use.

 ## Errors